 Capcom's sequel to its 1987 arcade hit was one of the gaming milestones of the 90's.
 While the original Street Fighter introduced many of the series' fundamental design elements, Street Fighter II evolved them a quantum leap forward, creating a benchmark fighting game design that still stands true today.
 Thanks to its ultra-competitive gameplay, the machine was an instant hit, selling some 60,000 units globally.
 Its rapid player turnover helped keep the coins flowing – a welcome relief to many arcade operators, who'd seen revenues decline since their peak in the mid-80's.

-With Street Fighter II bringing in enormous revenues, it didn't take Capcom long to produce an updated version.
+With Street Fighter II bringing in substantial revenues, it didn’t take Capcom long to produce an updated version (which for the purposes of this list isn't considered a standalone sequel because it's essentially an upgrade kit).
 In April 1992, Champion Edition hit the arcades with rebalanced gameplay, four playable Grand Masters, and the ability for players to engage in mirror matches for the first time.
-Despite being cosmetically very similar to Street Fighter II, CE sold an incredible 140,000 cabinets.
+Despite being cosmetically very similar to Street Fighter II, CE sold an incredible 140,000 boards and new cabinets.

 2 - Space Invaders